quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan/outputs/devops/assets/docs/vagrant-vm-setup.md

 </div>
 <br>

-Các lệnh hay dùng với Vagrant:
+Commonly used Vagrant commands:

-- `vagrant init`: tạo Vagrantfile mới
+- `vagrant init`: create a new Vagrantfile

-- `vagrant up`: thực hiện tạo máy ảo
+- `vagrant up`: create the virtual machine

-- `vagrant ssh`: truy cập vào máy ảo
+- `vagrant ssh`: access the virtual machine

-- `vagrant halt`: dừng máy ảo (shutdown)
+- `vagrant halt`: stop the virtual machine (shutdown)

-- `vagrant reload`: chạy lại máy ảo có cập nhật lại cấu hình từ Vagrantfile (khi thay đổi cấu hình máy)
+- `vagrant reload`: restart the virtual machine and update the configuration from the Vagrantfile (when changing machine configuration)

-- `vagrant destroy`: xóa máy ảo
+- `vagrant destroy`: delete the virtual machine